gatehill/imposter-cli/docs/config.md

   # note: this is generally only used by other tools
   distroDir: "/path/to/unpacked/distro"

-# List of plugins to install
-plugins:
-- store-dynamodb
-- store-redis

 # Plugin configuration
 plugin:
   # override the directory holding plugin files